Quick Answer

 💡 Pro Tip

-Save all your assets (audio, artwork, metadata) in a dedicated release folder.
+Save all your assets (audio masters, promotional artwork, social media teasers, metadata text files) in a dedicated release folder.
 This keeps things organized and speeds up the upload process on Last Play Distro.
+Keep a spreadsheet of your ISRCs (International Standard Recording Codes) for future reference when setting up marketing campaigns.

 Release Your Music Globally With Last Play Distro